Chiltern Hills: Topography

-The highest point is at 267 m (876 ft.) above sea level at Haddington Hill near Wendover in Buckinghamshire; a stone monument marks the summit.
-The nearby Ivinghoe Beacon is a more prominent hill, although its altitude is only 249 m (817 ft.).
-It is the starting point of the Icknield Way Path and the Ridgeway long-distance path, which follows the line of the Chilterns for many miles to the west, where they merge with the Wiltshire downs and southern Cotswolds.
+The highest point is 267 m above sea level at Haddington Hill, near Wendover in Buckinghamshire; a stone monument marks the summit.
+The nearby Ivinghoe Beacon is a more prominent hill, although its altitude is only 249 m.
+It is the starting point of the Icknield Way Path and the Ridgeway long-distance path, which follow the line of the Chilterns for many miles to the west, where they merge with the Wiltshire downs and southern Cotswolds.

-To the east of Ivinghoe Beacon is Dunstable Downs, a steep section of the Chiltern scarp.
-Near Wendover is Coombe Hill, 260 m (852 ft.) above sea level.
-The more gently sloping country – the dip slope – to the southeast of the Chiltern scarp is also generally referred to as part of the Chilterns; it contains much beech woodland and many villages.
+To the east of Ivinghoe Beacon are the Dunstable Downs, a steep section of the Chiltern scarp.
+Near Wendover is Coombe Hill, 260 m above sea level.
+The more gently sloping country – the dip slope – to the south-east of the Chiltern scarp is also generally referred to as part of the Chilterns and contains much beech woodland and many villages.

 Landscape and land use

-Enclosed fields account for almost 66% of the "Area of Outstanding Natural Beauty" (AONB) area.
+Enclosed fields account for almost 66% of the AONB.
 The next most important, and archetypal, landscape form is woodland, covering 21% of the Chilterns, which is thus one of the most heavily wooded areas in England.
-Built-up areas (settlements and industry) make up over 5% of the land area; parks and gardens nearly 4%, open land (commons, heaths and downland) is 2%, and the remaining 2% includes a variety of uses, including communications, military, open land, recreation, utilities and water.
+Built-up areas (settlements and industry) make up more than 5% of the land area; parks and gardens nearly 4%; open land (commons, heaths and downland) is 2%; and the remaining 2% includes a variety of uses, including communications, military, open land, recreation, utilities and water.

 Rivers

-The Chilterns are almost entirely located within the River Thames drainage basin, and also drain towards several major Thames tributaries, most notably the Lea, which rises in the eastern Chilterns, the Colne to the south, and the Thame to the north and west.
+The Chiltern Hills are almost entirely within the River Thames drainage basin and also drain towards several major Thames tributaries, most notably the Lea, which rises in the eastern Chilterns, the Colne to the south and the Thame to the north and west.

 Other rivers arising near the Chilterns include the Mimram, the Ver, the Gade, the Bulbourne, the Chess, the Misbourne and the Wye.
-These are classified as chalk streams, although the Lea is degraded by water from road drains and sewage treatment works.
+These are classified as chalk streams, although the Lea is degraded by water from road drains and sewage works.
 The Thames flows through a gap between the Berkshire Downs and the Chilterns.
-Portions around Leighton Buzzard and Hitchin are drained by the Ouzel, the Flit and the Hiz, all of which ultimately flow into the River Great Ouse (the last two via the Ivel).
+Portions around Leighton Buzzard and Hitchin are drained by the Ouzel, the Flit and the Hiz, all of which ultimately flow into the River Great Ouse; the last two via the Ivel.